denn1s/computer-graphics-v3/README.md

     3. Converting the new `(radius, yaw, pitch)` back into Cartesian coordinates to get the new `eye` position.
     4. The `pitch` is clamped to prevent the camera from flipping over and to avoid **gimbal lock**, a phenomenon that can cause loss of rotational control.

+## The Phong Lighting Model

+To give the objects in our scene a more realistic, 3D appearance, we use a lighting model.
+This project implements the Phong reflection model, a popular technique in computer graphics for calculating the color of a point on a surface.
+The calculation is done in the `cast_ray` function in `src/main.rs`.

+The Phong model simulates how light interacts with a surface by breaking it down into three components:

+1.  **Ambient**: Simulates indirect light that fills the scene.
+This component ensures that objects are never in complete darkness.
+(Note: This specific implementation omits the ambient component for simplicity).
+2.  **Diffuse**: Simulates the light that hits a surface and scatters equally in all directions.
+This is what gives objects their base color.
+The brightness of the diffuse light depends on the angle between the surface normal and the light source.
+3.  **Specular**: Simulates the bright, shiny highlights that appear on smooth surfaces.
+The intensity of the specular highlight depends on the viewing angle.

+### Linear Algebra for Phong Lighting

+Implementing the Phong model requires several key vector operations:

+*   **Normalization**: To ensure our calculations are based on directions rather than magnitudes, we use normalized (unit) vectors for:
+    *   `light_dir`: The direction from the point on the surface to the light source.
+    *   `view_dir`: The direction from the point on the surface to the camera.
+    *   `normal`: The vector perpendicular to the surface at the point of intersection.
+    *   `reflect_dir`: The direction of the reflected light.

+*   **Dot Product**: The dot product is used to determine the intensity of the light components:
+    *   **Diffuse Intensity**: Calculated by the dot product of the `light_dir` and the surface `normal`.
+The result is clamped to a minimum of 0, as a negative value would mean the light is behind the surface.
+    *   **Specular Intensity**: Calculated by the dot product of the `view_dir` and the `reflect_dir`.
+A higher dot product means the camera is more aligned with the reflection direction, resulting in a brighter highlight.

+*   **Vector Reflection**: To find the direction of the specular highlight, we need to calculate the reflection of the light vector.
+The `reflect` function calculates this using the formula: `R = L - 2 * N * dot(L, N)`, where `L` is the incident light vector and `N` is the surface normal.

+These components are calculated and then combined to produce the final color of the pixel, giving the rendered objects a simple but effective illusion of depth and material.

 ## How to run this code

 To run this code, you will need to have Rust installed.
 You can find instructions on how to install Rust [here](https://www.rust-lang.org/tools/install).